aerogear-attic/aerogear-simplepush-server/wildfly-module/README.md

 # Aerogear Simple Push Server WildFly module
+This project contains a WildFly subsystem for AeroGear's SimplePush Server.

 ## Building
 From the root folder of this project run the following command: